fatt00/AbdulFatahAmrulloh.github.io/_pages/about.md

----
-permalink: /
-title: "👋 Hello there, I’m Abdul Fatah!"
+👋 Hello there, I’m Abdul Fatah!
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 👨‍🎓 I’m an enthusiastic undergraduate student in Telecommunication Engineering at Telkom University, Indonesia.